telerik/blazor-docs/components/treelist/editing/overview.md

 # TreeList CRUD Operations Overview

-CRUD operations with the TreeList for Blazor are done through the dedicated CRUD events it exposes for data editing.
-You can use them to transfer the changes to the actual data source (for example, call a service that will actually work with the database, and not only with the view data).
+CRUD operations with the TreeList for Blazor support validation and are done through the dedicated CRUD events it exposes for data editing.
+You can use them to transfer the changes to the underlying data source (for example, call a service that will actually work with the database, and not only with the view data).

 Sections in this article: